harshmittal2210/Atlan_Challenge/README.md

 ## Data Collection
 Open the Data_collecion jupyter Notebook for complete code.
 Data is collected for different zones and features like location, id and tags are saved in csv file for furter processing.

+## Solution
+Using the data generated above I have applied K means method is order to find the clusters.
+Refer to K_means jupyter notebook for the same.